althaf-07/curriculum/src/machine_learning.md

 ---

-## 2 Data: The Gold and Oil of the 21st Century
+## 2 Data: The Gold and Oil of 21st Century

 ### 2.1 Types of Data